 Other options include the use of Motorola remote speaker microphones for two way radio users who want to ensure they have communication when they leave their vehicles.
 Some can even go as far as 100 metres from their vehicle without affecting communication – that’s as much as three times the length between two baseball bases!

 Often times, these radios have similar features to the portable radios and, if you require a mix of both portable and mobile, the radios will communicate with each other.

 This is where the value for your money shines.
-Digital two way radios provide incredible clarity and range – with a focus on ensuring they work in noisy work environments.
+Digital two way radios provide incredible clarity and range – with a focus on ensuring they work in noisy work environments, which is part of the reason why so many businesses are making the switch to digital.
+Simply put, analog is costly.
+With background noise and static from radio interference, analog slows teams down.
 Whether you’re in a loud manufacturing facility surrounded by equipment, or work in emergency services where siren noise becomes a factor, you can be sure with digital quality that your message will be heard.

 A number of digital two way radios have noise cancelation features, or the ability to automatically adjust background noise for you – allowing you to avoid adjusting the volume or screaming into your radio to get a message through.

 This blog post discusses the benefits of digital over analog radios.
 In short, digital radios boost efficiency with practical features like Wi-Fi integration for remote software management, for instance, and can enhance safety on the job site with features like Man Down and Lone Worker.